Elliott asked: How do I clean an inkjet printer without removing any compartments?

 - Open the back door of the printer and use a paper towel to wipe off any ink that may be present on the rollers that feed the paper through the printer.
 This is another area that leaves streaks and smudges on the finished documents.

 - To clean the outside of the printer, moisten a paper towel slightly with Windex and use it to wipe down the exterior of the printer.
+This can also remove any ink that may have transferred to the outside of the printer from documents that were set on top before the ink had dried.
+If you have trouble removing the ink with Windex, you can also try rubbing alcohol.

 - Once the printer has been cleaned, reinsert the ink cartridges and run a test document to check for any trouble areas.